Stock market today: Wall Street churns after highly anticipated inflation data

 Stocks of airlines were struggling after a couple warned of the hit to profits they’re taking because of higher costs.

-Other airlines also sank, including declines of 3% for Alaska Air Group, 2.5% for Delta Air Lines and 2.4% for Southwest Airlines.
+Other airlines also sank, including declines of 2.4% for United Airlines, 2% for Delta Air Lines and 1.5% for Southwest Airlines.

 On the winning end of Wall Street were high-growth stocks that could be big beneficiaries if the Fed is indeed done hiking interest rates.
 High rates hurt all kinds of investments, but they often most hurt technology companies and others promising big growth far out in the future.

-Tesla rose 2.4% and was one of the strongest forces pushing upward on the S&P 500.
-Microsoft gained 0.9%, and Amazon climbed 1.2%.
+Amazon climbed 1.5% and was one of the strongest forces pushing upward on the S&P 500.
+Microsoft gained 0.8%, and Tesla climbed 1.2%.

-In the bond market, the yield on the 10-year Treasury dipped to 4.26% from 4.27% late Tuesday.
+In the bond market, the yield on the 10-year Treasury rose to 4.28% from 4.27% late Tuesday.
 It had swung as high as 4.34% immediately after the inflation report.

 In markets abroad, stock indexes fell modestly across Asia and were mixed in Europe.